 It's another 5½ kilometres back to the visitors' centre in Wadi Musa, the town that hosts the 425,000 visitors who come to Petra each year.
 The return trip has us stumbling over the rocky terrain, exhausted.
 Then, I hear someone call out to me, among a clatter of hooves.
 "You want a ride on my mule?" another Bedouin asks, turning on the charm.
 He has shoulder-length curls on his Bob Marley T-shirt and smiles with perfect pearly white teeth.
 I don't want to encourage him.
 But he follows me back to the Treasury, offering a free mule ride before giving up and turning on two unsuspecting Japanese tourists.
 He cracks jokes and laughs uproariously before turning back towards me and offering me one last cheeky compliment: "I do really like your smile."

-Other places to visit in Jordan
+Three other places to visit in Jordan

-At 304 metres above sea level, the Dead Sea sits in the lowest valley on Earth, and has a salinity 10 times higher than the ocean.
+At 430.5 metres below sea level, the Dead Sea sits in the lowest valley on Earth, and has a salinity 10 times higher than the ocean.
 Fifty kilometres long and 15 kilometres wide, the sea looks directly across to Jerusalem and Jericho and you can see their lights twinkle at night.
 The minerals in the water and sand are supposed to have great healing qualities, attracting many visitors to the high-end resorts that line its beaches.
 Take great comfort in swimming here – its salinity forces you to float, and there are no nasties lurking beneath – the water is too salty for flora or fauna to survive.
 Just don't swallow the water.
 Make sure you secure a high spot for the spectacular light shows at sunrise and sunset.

 Experience Arabian nights in Jordan's desert landscape marked by huge red rock formations.
 The area has been the backdrop of many movies (including The Martian and Lawrence of Arabia).
 It is best experienced by a four-wheel-drive tour that will escort you to prehistoric petroglyphs etched into the caves, the former home of Lawrence of Arabia, and the best spots to take photos.
 You can also take all-terrain-vehicle tours through its sandy dunes, ride a camel or spend a night in a luxury version of a Bedouin camp, flanked by craggy mountains, grazing camels and rocky outcrops that stretch into the hazy distance.
 Warm clear skies and its remoteness make Wadi Rum one of the best places in the world for stargazing.